 The 20,000 square feet of building space shows Paso Robles through the years, even before it was Paso Robles, and gives visitors a glimpse of what life was like in the good ole days.
 A non-profit organization, the Paso Robles Pioneer Museum is funded by donations and events throughout the year.

-One exhibit in the museum is dedicated to the famous pianist Ignacy Jan Paderewski, who came to Paso Robles for the healing powers of the baths when his rheumatism became debilitating in the early 1900’s.
+One exhibit in the Museum is dedicated to the famous pianist Ignacy Jan Paderewski, who came to Paso Robles for the healing powers of the baths when his rheumatism became debilitating in the early 1900s.

-Another exhibit shows an old-fashioned hand-set type and Linotype machine that made it easier to produce type; the blocks used to produce printed materials for this machine are also on display.
+Another exhibit shows an old-fashioned Linotype machine that made it easier to produce type; the blocks used to produce printed materials for a printing press are also on display.
 In the Paso Robles Bank display are a collection of antique typewriters, calculators and other office equipment.
 Next to the bank vault, discover rifles and shotguns collected by Clark S. Smith.

 The country store display is sure to have visitors transported back in time.
 The post office exhibit, part of the general store, shows Mr. Patsey Dunn’s store, the home of the first post office in Paso Robles, as well as mailboxes from San Miguel.

 Several of the exhibits show life as it was in the early years of Paso Robles, including a pioneer housewife hard at work, with the wood-burning stove she used for cooking and for heating irons to press clothes.
 There is a parlor and a bedroom scene complete with lamps, candles, handmade quilts, baby carriages and much more.